-Low: For each of the following factors reduce the baseline score by 1 scale point No sensitive personal data or other sensitive information at risk -1 for each Limited demographic data at risk e.g. address not included, name not included Security controls/difficulty to access data partially mitigates risk Confirmed that there is no link between the data subject and recipient Sent to wrong recipient but not received or returned unopened

-Medium: The following factors have no effect on baseline score Basic demographic data at risk e.g. equivalent to telephone directory 0 Limited sensitive personal data at risk Unconfirmed or possible link between data subject and recipient

-For each of the following factors increase the baseline score by 1 scale point Detailed or multiple persons sensitive personal information at risk Particularly sensitive information at risk One or more previous incidents of a similar type in past 12 months Failure to securely encrypt mobile technology or other obvious security failing Newsworthy aspects or media interest A complaint has been made to the Information Commissioner Individuals affected are likely to suffer significant distress or embarrassment Individuals affected have been placed at risk of physical harm Individuals affected may suffer significant detriment e.g. financial loss Incident has incurred or risked incurring a clinical untoward incident Confirmed link between data subject and recipient
+Low: Fo r each of the following factors reduce the baseline score by 1 scale ponit No sensitive personal data or other sensitive information at risk Limited demographic data at risk e.g. address not included, name not included Security controls/difficulty to access data partially mitigates risk -1 for - each Confirmed that there is no link between the data subject and recipient Sent to wrong recipient but not received or returned unopened Recipient is a 'Trusted Partner' (ie. employee of IWC or partner organisation) Recipient is known to the data subject and is already aware of the information disclosed scale or each of the following factors increase the baseline score by 1 +1 for each Detailed or multiple persons sensitive personal information at risk Particularly sensitive information at risk One or more previous incidents of a similar type in past 12 months Failure to securely encrypt mobile technology or other obvious security failing Newsworthy aspects or media interest A complaint has been/is likely to be made to the Information Commissioner Individuals affected are likely to suffer significant distress or embarrassment Individuals affected have been placed at risk of physical harm Individuals affected may suffer significant detriment e.g. financial loss Confirmed link between data subject and recipient